allenhuffman/GoogleStreetViewScripts/README.md

 # GoogleStreetViewScripts
- Scripts for converting videos before uploading to Google Street View
+WORK-IN-PROGRESS Scripts for converting videos before uploading to Google Street View

 2025-07-19 - I recently begain experimenting with uploading 360 video recordings taken with my Insta360 X5 camera to Google Street View.
 At 30 fps, these 8K video files can be HUGE, taking a long time to upload and process.
 Google does not ask for 30 fps, and instead recommends: